 What does controlled media look like in practice?

 Okay, enough talking — now let’s see some examples.
 With the different types of controlled media in mind, there are several directions to spin your overall content to attract the right audience while providing valuable information.
 A MAT release is the perfect example of this, and it can be taken even further to spotlight thought leaders.
-An expert series MAT release does exactly that by showcasing a product expert in the field to produce a series of sponsored content that add value to the industry as a whole and the target customer.
+An Premium MAT release does exactly that by showcasing thought leadership content via sponsored content pieces that add value to the industry as a whole and the target customer.

 Native advertising is another great example of getting content on credible news outlets while maintaining control of the messaging.
 The content can be formatted and placed to appear as a news article, but the brand is still in charge of curating the message to drive home their campaign goals and increase general awareness.